DemocracyApps/powerbroker/README.md

 ### Configuration Parameters

-Next, publish the configuration file by running
+Next, publish the migrations by running

     php artisan vendor:publish

-and edit 'config/domain-context.php'.
-There are currently four configuration settings in use in the package.
+This will create two migrations, one for power groups (table 'da_power_groups') and one for powers (table 'da_powers').